REALLY SUGAR FREE

 RECIPE METHOD

-• When you want to remove the popsicle, run the tray under a little hot tap water and it you should be able to easily slide them out.
-Enjoy!
+• To remove the popsicle, run the tray under a tap for few moments and it should be able to easily slide them out - enjoy!

 Really Sugar Free Recipe Video: